 The term college readiness often tops Google trends just as rising high school seniors contemplate their next step.
 Most of us understand the general concept of preparedness for post-secondary education, but what does college readiness really mean?

-In the academic world, college readiness is largely measured by coursework, GPA, ACT and SAT scores, but beyond the numbers, a college-ready student must have the knowledge, life skills, work habits, maturity, and independence necessary to succeed at school and in life after college.
+In the academic world, college readiness is largely measured by coursework, GPA, ACT and SAT scores, but beyond the numbers,

 When our College Life Coordinators talk to students about